shyambhati/Advance_Notification/README.md

     .show(context);

 ```
+### The component takes 1 compulsory prop - message.
+Other props are optional.
+The table below explains more.

 | Prop              | Mode            |  Type     | Description/Purpose                | Default     | Required |
 | :-----------------| :-------------: | :-------: | :--------------------------------: | :---------- |:------   |